apenhet/vue-plugin-use-store/README.md

 ## TypeScript

 The true benefits of this package appear when you use TypeScript.
-After registering your store as previously explained, simply add this line to your `tsconfig.json`
+After registering your store as previously explained, simply add this line to your `tsconfig.json` (or you `jsconfig.json`).

 ```json
 {